MicrosoftDocs/visualstudio-docs/docs/msbuild/resolving-assemblies-at-design-time.md

   - "multiple"
 ---
 # Resolve assemblies at design time
-When you add a reference to an assembly through the **.NET** tab of the **Add Reference** dialog, the reference points to an intermediate reference assembly, that is, an assembly that contains all the type and signature information, but that does not necessarily contain any code.
+When you add a reference to an assembly through the **.NET** tab of the **Add Reference** dialog, the reference points to an intermediate reference assembly; that is, an assembly that contains all the type and signature information, but that doesn't necessarily contain any code.
 The **.NET** tab lists reference assemblies that correspond to runtime assemblies in the .NET Framework.
-In addition, it lists reference assemblies that correspond to runtime assemblies in the registered AssemblyFoldersEx folders used by third parties.
+In addition, it lists reference assemblies that correspond to runtime assemblies in the registered AssemblyFoldersEx folders that are used by third parties.

 ## Multi-targeting
  [!INCLUDE[vs_dev12](../extensibility/includes/vs_dev12_md.md)] lets you target versions of the .NET Framework that run either on the Common Language Runtime (CLR) version 2.0 or version 4.
 This includes .NET Framework versions 2.0, 3.0, 3.5, 4, 4.5, and 4.5.1, and Silverlight versions 1.0, 2.0, and 3.0.
 If a new .NET Framework version that is based on CLR version 2.0 or version 4 is released, the Framework can be installed by using a targeting pack, and it will automatically show up as a target in Visual Studio.